mintlayer/mintlayer-core/wasm-wrappers/WASM-API.md

 Given a private key, inputs and an input number to sign, and multisig challenge, and a network type (mainnet, testnet, etc), this function returns a witness to be used in a signed transaction, as bytes.

-`key_index` parameter is an index of a public key in the challenge, against which is the signature produces from private key is to be verified.
+`key_index` parameter is an index of the public key in the challenge corresponding to the specified private key.
 `input_witness` parameter can be either empty or a result of previous calls to this function.

 `input_utxos` have the same format as in `encode_witness`.